LBHackney-IT/council-tax-bill-plan-b/infrastructure/README.md

 ### Create AWS S3 bucket for Terraform state management

-Assuming you've set up the AWS `ProductionAPIs` profile, are signed in for CLI and running the latest version of Terraform:
+Make sure you've signed into the AWS CLI of the AWS environment you want the database to be in e.g. `ProductionAPIs` , you are using the relevant AWS profile in your terminal and running the latest version of Terraform:

 1. Initialise Terraform